gregSWEN/WebCheckers/docs/DesignDoc.md

 > you describe the design of the three tiers._

 The UI is composed of the routes needed to properly navigate the website and play the game.
+All routes created inherit from the `Route` interface.
 The user starts at the home route, then `GET /signin` is called to allow the user to log in.
-After a successful log in, the user is taken back to the homepage, where `GET /GameRoute` is called to begin.
+After a successful log-in, the user is taken back to the homepage, where `GET /GameRoute` is called when a Player clicks on another Player to begin the game.
 When a move is made, `POST /ValidateMove` is called which will verify the move is legal.
 If the move is legal and the submit button is pressed, then `POST /SubmitTurn` is called, which will update the board and allow the opponent to move.
 This process repeats until the game is over.
 ![Sequence Diagram for PostValidateMoveRoute](validateMoveSD.png)